Recursive-Llama/Lotus_Trader/docs/trencher_improvements/PM/v4_uptrend/v4_ongoing/v4_Learning/final_stages/LLM_RESEARCH_LAYER_REBOOT.md

   - Regime shifts
 - Based on answer, Overseer may ask Level 3 (structure) or Level 5 (timing) to investigate

+#### **Q6: "Where are we concentrated or under-exposed?"**
+- Asks Level 1 for exposure/crowding analysis
+- Wants to understand:
+  - Which scopes/patterns consume most capital
+  - Whether those crowded zones still have meaningful edge
+  - Where high-edge regions are under-allocated
+  - Diversification pressure vs conviction zones
+- Based on answer, Overseer may ask Level 3 (structure) to rebalance scopes, or Level 2 (semantic) to explain why capital clusters exist

 ### Questions Overseer Asks to Other Parts of the System

 Based on Level 1's answers, the Overseer asks targeted questions to other parts of the system: